CaduceusInc/waleopakunle.com/_posts/2020-05-16-week-recap.md

 {% include youtube.html content="https://youtu.be/Cs_j-oNwGgg" %}

-- [Cooperation Instead of Competition: Harvard & Microsoft Research Optimizes AI-Human Teamwork]:
+- Cooperation Instead of Competition: Harvard & Microsoft Research Optimizes AI-Human Teamwork:

   - The paper identifies a possible area for future research on human-machine cooperation as an optimization of team performance when interactions extend beyond the current level of querying humans for answers.
 This could include settings with more complex, interleaved interactions and those with different levels of human initiative and machine autonomy.